Divorce Camp 2022 – Lake Harriet Law Office is pleased to be a Gold Sponsor

 During a divorce property is equitably divided.
 While it’s easy to split the money in a bank account in half, dividing assets becomes more complicated with items such as houses, gifts, and debts.

-• Houses: parties in a divorce must decide whether one person is going to keep the house or if both parties want to keep the house.
-If the parties sell the house, they can then split up the house sale proceeds.
-If one party wants to keep the house they typically “buy out” the other’s portion.
+• Houses and Real Estate: Parties in a divorce must decide whether one person is going to retain the house.
+If the parties sell the house, they can then split the proceeds at closing.
+If one party wants to keep the house they typically “buy out” the other’s portion of equity.
 Getting a home appraisal is very helpful when one party plans to keep the house, especially during a robust housing market.

 • Bank and Brokerage Accounts: These accounts must be identified and placed on the balance sheet.